Converting a Knitted Lace Chart For the Kniterate Design App

 kl-patt60-row1-nums.png

-All the white squares are knitted on front bed (FB) needles.
-The grey are purls and are knitted on the rear bed (RB).
+All the white squares are knitted on the front bed (FB) needles.
+The grey are purls knitted on the rear bed (RB).
 Multiple transfers must be executed before knitting and purling this row.

-All the left leaning line symbols (including both \ and ⋋) mean that once the transfers for this course are completed, the stitches in positions 4, 5, 6, and 7 lean to the left.
+All the left leaning line symbols (including both \ and ⋋) indicate that once the transfers for this course are completed, the stitches in positions 4, 5, 6, and 7 lean to the left.
 The circle at needle #8 is an eyelet; that is, there will be no stitch on needle #8 once transfers are completed.
-To prepare and knit row 1, this is the sequence I used.
-(Edited 12-9-2022 to reflect the design app currently in preview):
+Here is the sequence I used to prepare and knit row 1:

-1. Transfer all FB stitches to the RB.
+1. Transfer stitches on needles #4-8 from FB to the RB.

-3. Make one pass of the carriage set to knit both beds of needles.
-(Needles #1-3 will knit.
+4. Make one pass of the carriage set to knit both beds of needles.
+Needles #1-3 will knit.
 Needle #4 will knit 2 stitches together.
 Needles #5-7 will knit.
 A yarn over is created on needle #8.
-On the RB needles #9-12 purl.)
+Needles #9-12 will purl on the rear bed.
+This completes row 1 of the stitch pattern.

 The next row, as well as all the even rows of Pattern 60, is a simple pass of the carriage with all needles knitting.
 Pattern 60 has 16 rows altogether.